-We are a leading City of London law firm with the perfect skill set to act for SMEs seeking to resolve mis-selling of swaps – interest rate hedging products (IRHPs) – by banks.
 We provide the very best swaps mis-selling representation and use our banking and financial services litigation expertise to ensure we obtain the best possible results and refunds for our clients.
-We advise and represent businesses seeking redress via both litigation and via the FCA / FSA Review process for the mis-selling of IRHPs (see lexlaw.co.uk/fsareview) as well as those with ‘Hidden Swaps’ (see lexlaw.co.uk/hiddenswaps).
+We’ve advised hundreds of businesses seeking redress via both litigation and via the FCA / FSA Review process for the mis-selling of IRHPs (see lexlaw.co.uk/fsareview) as well as those with ‘Hidden Swaps’ or fixed rate loans with embedded derivatives (see lexlaw.co.uk/hiddenswaps).

 Our lawyers are regularly interviewed by journalists and broadcasters and featured in the media commenting on swaps mis-selling.
-See our Media Appearances section below.
+See our Media Appearances.

 What interest rate swaps (types of derivatives) were mis-sold?

 An interest rate swap is a complex financial instrument (a type of derivative) where two parties agree to exchange interest rate cash flows.
 The parties interchange from floating to fixed rate interest rates.
 So one party goes from paying a fixed interest rates to floating interest rate and vice versa.
 The parties do not swap interest rates directly but rather through a financial ‘middle man’ which is often a bank.